vacu9708/Tools-etc/Fundamental knowledge/Basic knowledge/readme.md

 the standard markup language that is used to define the structure of a webpage(, which can include hypermedia such as text, graphics, sound, video, and so on).

 # HTTP and HTTPS
-HTTP (HyperText Transfer Protocol) is an application-layer protocol for transmitting HTML documents where security is not considered.
+- **HTTP**: a stateless, insecure protocol for a client and a server to communicate, comprised of a request and a response.
-In HTTPS, the communication is encrypted using SSL handshake.(or Transport Layer Security).
+- **HTTPS**: HTTP that is encrypted using SSL handshake.
 It is secure but delays the speed of the website.

 # HTTP methods
 - **GET** is used to request data where the request parameter is appended to the URL and has a length restriction.